gis-rpd/pipelines/README.md

   (unless `--no-mail` was specified) pointing to the results.
 In addition a file called `report.html` will be generated containing some basic information about the analysis.
-- Should a pipeline fail for purely technical reasons (crash of a node, connectivity issues etc.) they can be easily restarted: cd into the output directory and `qsub run.sh >> logs/submission.log` (for GIS).
+- Should a pipeline fail for technical reasons (crash of a node, connectivity issues etc.) they can be easily restarted: cd into the output directory and `qsub run.sh >> logs/submission.log`.
 Upon restart, partially created files will be automatically deleted and the pipeline will skip already completed steps
-- Note, that the output directory has to be on a shared filesystem, i.e. directories local to the cluster node like `/tmp` wont't work, unless run in local mode)
+- Note, that the output directory has to be on a shared filesystem, i.e. directories local to the cluster node like `/tmp` won't work, unless run in local mode)

 ### Example